We talk finance!

 • Bank Account Number and Sort Code

-Tip - If you don’t have your own passport get one it will simplify the process for you.
+If you don’t have your own passport get one it will simplify the process for you.

-Tip - during the application if you are unsure about anything use the online help and advice that is there.
+During the application if you are unsure about anything use the online help and advice that is there.

-Tip - check the information you are giving is correct - the SLC will verify the information you give them with Her Majesties Revenue and Customs.
+Check the information you are giving is correct - the SLC will verify the information you give them with Her Majesties Revenue and Customs.
 Your funding can be removed if your information is found to be incorrect.

-Tip - if there are gaps in your UK residency e.g. you have been travelling or working abroad be prepared to send in evidence of where you were and what you have been doing and to have to chase the progress of your application.
+If there are gaps in your UK residency e.g. you have been travelling or working abroad be prepared to send in evidence of where you were and what you have been doing and to have to chase the progress of your application.

-Tip - if you have to contact the SLC make a note of when you did, who you spoke to and what department of the SLC they work in.
+If you have to contact the SLC make a note of when you did, who you spoke to and what department of the SLC they work in.
 This will save you time if your problem is not sorted out after one contact.

-Tip – if you need funding for child care or additional needs apply early and establish what they will fund.
+If you need funding for child care or additional needs apply early and establish what they will fund.
 You do not need any nasty surprises in the summer.

-Top Tip - make your application as soon as possible.
+Make your application as soon as possible.
 If there are no issues with your application it can take months.
 If there are issues it can take even longer.

-Note - If your loan is not authorised on the SLC system before the start your course you may not be able to start.
+If your loan is not authorised on the SLC system before the start your course you may not be able to start.

 This can be a quite lengthy process especially during the summer months.
 Most applicants do not have any issues.
 If you are not so fortunate then you will have to persevere.